steevanb/php-collection/README.md

 ## Bridges

-You can easily integrate `php-typed-array` in your projects with this bridges:
+You can easily integrate `php-collection` in your projects with these bridges:
 * [Symfony](documentation/BridgeSymfony.md)
 * [phpstan](documentation/BridgePhpstan.md)